All Episodes

 It was to go around and neutralize all the women he'd ever been involved with.

-Well, I know, Bimbo eruption unit.
+Well, I know, Bimbo Eruptions Unit.

 And she ran it.

-We've told all those years that Betsy Wright ran it, but we know that Hillary was in charge of it, and that's what she's got 35 years' experience at.
+We've told all those years that Betsy Wright ran it, but we know that Hillary was in charge of it.

-October 18th, 2007, on my program, this is me.
+October 18th, 2007, on my program, This Is Me.

 Hillary Clinton and her allies repeatedly say she has 35 years of relevant experience.

-Now she's only been an elected official seven years, but the drum beat of sound bites and statements touting the 35-year figure appears to have paid off.
+Now, she's only been an elected official seven years, but the drumbeat of soundbites and statements touting the 35-year figure appears to have paid off.

 Even her Democrat rivals prefer to assail her electability rather than her experience.

-Well, what is what experience does she have?
+Well, what experience does she have?

 You know, folks, she got 35 years' experience in bimbo eruptions, and I'm not trying to be funny.

-I've just had it confirmed, you've just had it confirmed by Adrew Young, who said over the weekend, you know what it was?
+You've just had it confirmed by Andrew Young, who said over the weekend, you know what it was?

-You know what Hillary Clinton decided to set up a defense committee, and that's what they called it.
+Hillary Clinton decided to set up a defense committee, and that's what they called it.

 She got her friends to be the defense committee to protect him from the attacks.

-I just, I can't believe he.
+I just, I can't believe you guys.

 As Andrew Young has just confirmed, so these guys are all convinced in there that the drive-bys are going to purposely take me out of context and say a report that I said Oprah isn't black.